 The territory was ruled by Berber monarchs until 40 AD before it was annexed to the Roman Empire.
 In the 6th century, it was taken by the Byzantine Empire.
 After the Byzantine Empire dissolved, the area was overrun with different tribes and taken by different dynasties all the way until the current ruling dynasty of Morocco took it in 1667.
 In 1912, Morocco was divided into French and Spanish protectorates, and after 44 years, Morocco gained back most of these territories.

 As a result of this history, Morocco’s culture is mostly Berber and Arab.
 Most of the population (99 percent) identifies with the Sunni Muslim religion, but other religions are widely respected.
 The culture is conservative for this reason, but the people are known for being open and welcoming to those of different ways of life.
-You’ll notice that the people of Morocco tend to dress conservatively, and although outsiders are not expected to follow Moroccan norms, making an effort shows respect that will be appreciated.
+You’ll notice that the people of Morocco tend to dress conservatively, and although outsiders are not expected to follow Moroccan norms, making an effort shows the respect that will be appreciated.

 It can be easy to strike up a friendship with the locals, as hospitality is a large part of their culture as well.
 Accept invites to meals to truly get a feel for Moroccan life.